Chicago Proof Of Vaccination Mandate Goes Into Effect Monday For Everyone 5 And Older

 The mandate applies to anyone 5 years old and up.

-No proof of vaccination is required to pick up a takeout order or for outdoor dining.MORE NEWS: Thousands Stranded Across The Country As Weather, COVID Cases Leave Flights Canceled
+No proof of vaccination is required to pick up a takeout order or for outdoor dining.MORE NEWS: Boy, 12, Shot And Killed In Bedroom In Englewood

 Starting Monday restaurants will accept either a photocopy of a vacciantion card or even a clear photo of it on a phone.